jittujose/Hire-Me-Project/README.md

 ## G2 Token Details

 The **G2 Token** is an ERC-20 token created on the Ethereum blockchain.
 It serves as a payment method on the "Hire Me" platform, offering a secure and efficient way to transact between users and temporary freelance workers.
 The token is implemented using a Solidity smart contract, ensuring transparency and reliability in all transactions.
 Users can manage their G2 tokens using MetaMask, which facilitates easy and secure token transfers.
+Currently deployed to Polygon testnet.